 Let’s start with a basic question.
 What is Lahoh?
 Lahoh or Luhuh is a porous, pancake-like bread originated from Yemen.

 Lahoh is prepared from a dough of plain flour, self-raising flour, warm water, yeast, and a pinch of salt.
 The mixture is beaten by hand until soft and creamy.
-Sorghum is the preferred flour for making lahoh.
-There is a sweet-tasting variety of the dish, as well as another variety that is made with eggs.
+Sorghum is the preferred flour for making Lahoh.
+A sweet-tasting variety of the dish and another variety made with eggs.

 At this place, they prepared Lahoh on pans and covered it with several types of cheese, veggies, and spices.
 Then they fold it, and you are ready to eat.